 Case Study 2: The Daily Mile

-Founded by Elaine Wyllie, a schoolteacher, in 2016, the Daily Mile encourages schools to get their children doing a mile a day in school time.
+Founded by Elaine Wyllie, a school head-teacher, in 2016, the Daily Mile encourages schools to get their children doing a mile a day in school time.
 It is simple and free to implement.
 No equipment or gym clothing is needed.
 Teachers and pupils at participating schools report improved fitness, physical and mental health, better academic and behavioural outcomes and reduced obesity.
 Elaine spoke at Thrive2020 (2017).
 By involving senior Education officials in the Thrive2020 event and linking them in with Elaine, most junior schools across the island have now implemented the Daily Mile.

 Case Study 3: Science-based drug regulation